bijoya-banik/bijoya-banik/README.md

 ---
 #### :woman_technologist: Who I am?

+- 🎓 MSc Data Science student at the University of Regina
 - **Mobile App Developer**
 - Have 6 years of experience in `Flutter` and 1 year of experience in `Android Native`